perlaruizaviles/farandula/farandula-java/Readme.md

 # Farandula Java

-Farandula is library to unify SDKs and APIs of the major GDS (Sabre, Amadeus, Travelport).
+Farandula is library to unify SDKs and APIs of three of the most popular GDS (Sabre, Amadeus, Travelport).

-- [ ] Installation.
-- [ ] Getting Started.
-- [x] GDS explanation.
-- [x] Luisa Assistant.
-- [x] Search Command. (from, to, passengers, flightType, cabin, dates, limit).
-- [x] Models.
-- [ ] Flow.
-- [x] Examples.

 ## GDS Explanation
 A Global Distribution System is a network operated by a company which main function consists in enabling automated transactions between travel service providers (mainly airlines, hotels and car rental companies) and travel agencies.
 It can link services, rates and bookings consolidating products and services across all three travel sectors: i.e., airline reservations, hotel reservations, car rentals.

-Farandula uses and feeds from three of the main GDS in the world:
+Farandula uses and feeds from three of the most popular GDS in the world:

 - Amadeus
 - Travelport